edubkendo/tower-docs/en/api/development/style-guide.md

 - Keep blank line above new comments
 - except at the start of a file
 - or a new level of indentation
+- keep a single space between the starting `#` and your text

 Good: